Blog / Other

 3D Secure has gained a reputation as a "conversion killer", yet there are ways to implement 3DS dynamically so that they can balance the risk of liability shift and conversion.

-While it allows merchants to reduce fraud and shift chargeback liability to the issuing bank, many have called it a "conversion killer", since 3DS represents an additional, highly taxing (and often unexpected) step in the transaction process.
+While it allows merchants to reduce fraud and shift chargeback liability to the issuing bank, many have called it a "conversion killer", since 3DS represents an additional, taxing (and often unexpected) step in the transaction process.

-Adoption and customer awareness of 3DS is highly patchy across markets.
-While 3DS is mandated to some extent in certain parts of the world including India, Italy and Japan, it is basically unheard of in the US where it first originated (although this is expected to change as US retailers begin their transition to EMV, shifting more fraud attempts to online channels).
+While 3DS is mandated to some extent in certain parts of the world including India, Italy and Japan, it is basically unheard of in the US where it first originated.
+However, this is expected to change as US retailers begin their transition to EMV, shifting more fraud attempts to online channels).
+Similarly, 3DS acceptance rates vary by country.

 Authentication methods also vary between regions and issuers: 3DS generally requires cardholders to enter a static password for authenticating an online card payment but some issuers require dynamic passwords or even physical card readers.
 While it is becoming more reliable on desktop browsers, 3DS is still unreliable across mobile devices, especially for in-app purchases, and Ravelin therefore recommends that their clients turn off 3DS entirely on mobile devices.